goncalossilva/GoogleMapsEverywhere/README.md

 Unlike Google Maps on Android, GoogleMapsEverywhere doesn't need any special permission to run besides the `android.permission.INTERNET` permission, which is required by its own `AndroidManifest.xml`.
 However, if you use `GoogleMap#setMyLocationEnabled(true)` you'll need to declare the `android.permission.ACCESS_FINE_LOCATION` permission in your `AndroidManifest.xml` file.

+Finally, add this to your proguard configuration:

+    -keepattributes JavaScriptInterface
+    -keepclassmembers class * {
+        @JavascriptInterface <methods>;
+    }

 ## License

     Copyright (c) 2014 Gonçalo Silva